UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

 To avoid this, scripts can be used.
 First, we'll do an analysis manually without scripts, just to get the hang of it.
 Then we'll start writing scripts for it!

-## Load the module
+## "Installing" the programs

 In this exercise, we'll pretend that we are running analyses.
-This will give you a peek at what running programs in linux is like, and get you ready for the real stuff during the week!
+This will give you a peek at what running programs in linux is like, and get you ready for the real stuff later in the course!

-The first thing you usually do is to load the modules for the programs you want to run.
-During this exercise we'll only run my dummy scripts that don't actually do any analysis, so they don't have a module of their own.
-What we can do instead is to manually do what module loading usually does: to modify the **`$PATH variable`**.
+During this exercise we'll only run my dummy scripts that don't actually do any analysis, so they aren't installed by the sysadmins.
+What we can do instead is to temporarily tell the computer where to look for the programs, by modifying something called the `$PATH` variable.

 The `$PATH` variable specifies directories where the computer should look for programs whenever you type a command.
 For instance, when you type